janny801/real-time-chat-app/README.md

-# Basic Socket.io Demo
+# Real-Time Chat App

-A bare minimum Socket.io implementation.
-Learn about [Websockets & Socket.io](https://youtu.be/1BfCnjr_Vjg) on Youtube.
+A minimal real-time chat application using [Socket.io](https://socket.io/).
+This project demonstrates how to set up a basic WebSocket connection to enable real-time communication between clients and a server.
+It was built on top of a tutorial from [WebSockets & Socket.io](https://youtu.be/1BfCnjr_Vjg) on YouTube.

 ## Run it